visualjeff/hapi-graceful-shutdown-plugin/README.md

 ## About hapi-graceful-shutdown-plugin

 Another hapi plugin to facilitate graceful shutdowns caused by sigterm and sigint.
-Updated to work with Hapi v17.
+Updated to work with Hapi v17 and v18.
 Older versions of the plugin support Hapi v16.

 [![Build Status](https://travis-ci.org/visualjeff/hapi-graceful-shutdown-plugin.png)](https://travis-ci.org/visualjeff/hapi-graceful-shutdown-plugin)